DelaiKus/crypto-forge/README.md

 **CryptoForge** is a **desktop API explorer and code generator for crypto exchanges**, built as a production‑ready macOS app in SwiftUI.
 Think of it as **“Postman for makers + Go SDK generator”**: you can explore exchange REST APIs, send real requests, and export a strongly‑typed Go adapter that you can ship or sell.

-> This document is written to showcase CryptoForge as a **monetizable, product‑grade developer tool** for a CV / GitHub profile.
+> This document is written to showcase CryptoForge as a **monetizable, product‑grade developer tool**.

 ### Why this product matters